andrealopezp/andrealopezp/README.md

 </div>

 ## ✍🏻 About Me
-- 👩🏻‍🎓 I’m currently pursuing a Marter's degree in Data Science & AI.
+- 👩🏻‍🎓 I’m currently pursuing a Master's degree in Data Science & AI.
 - 🚀 Aspiring Data Analyst with a passion for Data Science and Machine Learning.
 - 💼 Looking for opportunities to apply data-driven solutions and insights.